Thomas Trevor, 1st Baron Trevor: Family

-In 1704 he married Anne Bernard, (c.
-1670–1723), the daughter of Robert Weldon (or Weildon), mercer in Fleet Street, London.
-Anne had previously been married to Sir Robert Bernard of Brampton, with whom she had had six children.
-Three of Trevor's sons succeeded in turn to his barony, and a fourth son, Richard Trevor (1707–1771), was bishop of St Davids from 1744 to 1752, and then bishop of Durham.
+In 1704 he married Anne Barnard, (c.
+1670–1723), the daughter of Robert Weldon (or Wilding), a merchant in Fleet Street, London and Colonel of the Tower Hamlets Regiment.
+Anne had previously been married to Sir Robert Barnard of Brampton, 3rd Baronet, with whom she had had six children.
+By Anne, Trevor had two further children who lived to adulthood: